 The capital of United Arab Emirates is Abu Dhabi, though many foreigners are also familiar the ultramodern and luxurious city of Dubai.
-About 9.346 million people live in the UAE (2013).
+About 9.5 million people live in the UAE.
 Interestingly, the UAE has a huge number of expatriates and other immigrants who move there, making population estimates difficult to obtain because of a large number of non-citizens.
 The official language is Arabic, and the UAE practices religious freedom, though Islam is the official state religion.
-The time zone is 8 hours ahead of EST.

 Many travelers flock to the Sheikh Zayed Mosque in Abu Dhabi to experience the splendor and history of this holy site, a beautiful white mosque with golden trim and stained glass windows.

 Before tourism, fishing and pearl diving were the emirate’s main industries.
 In the early 1900s there were 300 pearl diving dhows based in Dubai.

 Of Dubai’s 2.5 million residents, 1.7 million are male (70%) and 58 per % are aged 25 to 44, with the majority of people aged 30 to 34.